Psalm 6 – A Psalm of David Commentary by Dennis Edwards

 When we rebuke the devil, he must flee.
 “Resist the devil and he will flee from

 you.
 Draw nigh to God, and He will draw nigh to you,” James 4:7b-8.
-David is fighting the fight of faith.
+David is fighting the good fight of faith, and as he praises and thanks God and resists the enemy God's presence comes upon him once again.
 “Weeping may endure for a night, but joy comes in

 the morning,” Psalm 30:5.
 God answers our prayers and sends relief.
 “He sent